Praqma/tracey-exp/README.md

 }
 ```

+The tracey host id is the unique identifier assigned to the configured host.
+You can set this value yourself by expanding the 'Advanced' tab in the host configuration.

 ### Environment

 You can add the content of the recieved message as an environment variable to your build by checking the `Add payload to environment` checkbox.
 This will unfold two additonal options.